Snekinthegrass/SneksMagnetCuff/Printed Parts/V3/readme.md

 ## Printing Notes

-    - Recommend at wall thickness of at least 1.6mm
+    - Recommend a wall thickness of at least 1.6mm
     - Infill: 20% gyroid
-    - Orientation: On the models side text down.
+    - Orientation: On the models side, text down.